 Since the 19th century, phrenology has been proven as nothing more than a pseudoscience unlike the “true science of the mind” that practitioners claimed it to be.
 Phrenology was based on measuring your psychological aptitude by measuring and feeling the shape of your head.
 Phrenologists would run their fingertips over someone’s head like a magical crystal ball in search of any telling elevations or indentations that could give them insight to a person’s character.
 Before background checks, many employers hired local phrenologists to do a character analysis for prospective employees to ensure they were honest and hard-working.
 (You can learn a thing or two from these dumb job applicants on what NOT to do.)
 One phrenologist in 1912 analyzed a little girl’s head and concluded that she possessed several remarkable qualities.
 “Her head is full at the sides, giving courage, energy, and executive power,” one of the notes read.
 “Hence, she will quickly translate her thoughts into actions and be known as a brave and fearless character.”

 Story time wasn’t just for kindergarteners, in fact, factory workers used to enjoy their own story time.
 The tradition began in Cuban cigar factories back in the 1800s.
 To give employees a break from tirelessly rolling cigars for hours on end, a lector (typically an elected colleague) would perch on an elevated platform in the middle of the floor and read a book or newspaper out loud.
 Lectors would often go above and beyond by acting out scenes from the stories.
 If the workers enjoyed it, they would loudly bang their knives on their cutting boards in place of a round of applause.
 If not, the workers would adamantly vocalize their discontent.
-(These are the 10 questions you should ask before accepting a job offer.)
 To pay for this entertainment, each worker donated 25 to 50 center of his weekly salary.
 These will be the most in-demand jobs in 2020.